 Work Track members identified the following drawbacks to this approach:

 There is a possibility of opportunities lost in the gTLD space, although these are difficult to assess.

+From one perspective, this distinction between ccTLDs being two-characters and gTLDs being three or more characters is meaningless and unnecessary.

 From one perspective, some ccTLDs essentially operate as gTLDs without the restrictions associated with gTLDs, blurring the distinction between ccTLDs and gTLDs.
 From this perspective, TLDs are taking advantage of the assumption that all 2-letter TLDs are ccTLDs.
-In this view, it does not make sense to say that 2-letter codes should be reserved for countries, when some ccTLDs are not operating in a manner consistent with this approach.
+In this view, it does not make sense to say that 2-letter strings should be reserved for countries when some ccTLDs are not operating in a manner consistent with this approach.

+One Work Track member pointed out that some ccTLD managers also operate gTLDs, further blurring the distinction between ccTLDs and gTLDs.

+From another perspective, in most cases ccTLD operators are not-for-profit organizations that work to improve their local Internet ecosystems, give back to their country and represent their country’s name in the best possible way.

 With respect to the provision of the AGB stating “Two-character ASCII strings are not permitted, to avoid conflicting with current and future country codes based on the ISO 3166-1 standard,” one Work Track member asked for clarification whether “to avoid conflicting” referred to concerns about typo variations and misdirected traffic or competition for ccTLD operators.